pakeke-constructor/umg-mod-monorepo/base/_split_up_refactor.md

 How about we remove this, and abstract it to the `zoom` mod.
 Then, we rename the `zoom` mod to be `follow`.
 This way, `control` wouldn't need to inherit `rendering`.
+FUTURE-OLI: ^^^ woops, it still needs to inherit `rendering` because it needs a translation from screen-coords to world-coords.